The modern internet moves extremely fast.

 Clear thinking often requires temporary separation from noise.

-People usually understand situations more clearly after: - slowing down - sitting with uncertainty - observing patterns - reflecting over time
+People usually understand situations more clearly after:

 The internet rarely encourages that process.